dheurlin/bsfiles/README.md

 * The project uses SASS for its stylesheets.
 There is a `sass watch` command executed at startup, so any changes you make to the styles while the container is running should be compiled automatically.

-## TODO write about:

-* endpoints you can call using CURL
-* SASS compiles automatically in container